This page provides specific study suggestions and resources. You may also want to consult this General Language Learning Advice.

 0A.
 Gabriel Wyner: Fluent Forever: How to Learn Any Language Fast and Never Forget It; Wyner’s German Pronunciation Videos

 Inspiring (and affordable) book by an opera singer who taught himself multiple languages.
-Skim this for ideas for how to learn most efficiently.
+Read it quickly and write down and implement the ideas you like.
 Updates and many of the ideas are on the Fluent Forever companion website.
 Buy it new, look for used copies, or find it in a library.
+Hartmut has two copies to loan to UofM students, if you want to get an idea of whether you want to buy it.

 Wyner has made three excellent German pronunciation videos.
-Watching these and imitating the sounds as you listen will give you an efficient review of the sounds of German.
+Practice making the sounds as you listen.
 The links are in the first bullet point on this list of pronunciation resources.
-The University of Iowa Phonetics Site in the second bullet point is a GREAT resource for fine-tuning your pronunciation.

 0B.
 Review the basics: Pimsleur German

 The Pimsleur method is audio-based, and proceeds via half-hour lessons.
-Most public libraries have Pimsleur CDs or access to Pimsleur audio online.
 Working through some Pimsleur lessons is a great way to review the basics and build fluency in listening and speaking.
 You may need to use trial and error to figure out where to start (i.e. Level 1, or 2, etc.).
-If you like the Pimsleur approach, there are five levels you can work through.

 The basic idea is that you are taught how to say a few words, and then systematically asked to form sentences with them, e.g. Say “Let’s meet at half-past five.”
 There’s a pause for you to say it if you can, then you hear the model answer, then you repeat that, then you’re prompted to say the next sentence, etc. Every few sentences, a new word or phrase is introduced.
 The method is slow and methodical, but very effective at getting you to actually become comfortable using what you learn.
 It will only work if you attempt to say each sentence when prompted (and then repeat the model answer).
 Note their advice to repeat each lesson until you have mastered 80-90% of it before you move on to the next lesson!

-If you like Pimsleur, I recommend using it in combination with a flashcard program (see below), where you can enter words and phrases you want to be sure to remember, and with an online dictionary (see below).
+If you continue with Pimsleur, I recommend using it in combination with a flashcard program (see below), where you can enter words and phrases you want to be sure to remember, and with an online dictionary.
 You’ll also want to supplement it with some written materials.
+If you don’t like Pimsleur, move on to other materials!

-Here is an annotated list of online dictionaries.
-I especially recommend PONSdict.cc and Linguee.
+Here is a short annotated list of online dictionaries.

 0D.
 Textbooks and Commercial Language Learning Programs